splunk/splunk-sdk-java/README.md

-# The Splunk Software Development Kit for Java
+# The Splunk Java Software Development Kit

-### Version 0.8.0 (Beta Release)
+#### Version 1.0

-This SDK contains library code and examples designed to enable developers to build applications using Splunk.
+The Splunk Java Software Development Kit (SDK) contains library code and examples designed to enable developers to build applications using Splunk.

 Splunk is a search engine and analytic environment that uses a distributed